 Funding & Policies

 All students admitted to the PhD in ALCM are guaranteed five years of financial support through fellowships, research and teaching assistantships, or graduate instructorships.
 Please see available opportunities below.

 Continued financial support is contingent upon timely and satisfactory progress in the program.
 For more information on program progress, please see the ALCM Graduate Handbook or the MAAS Graduate Handbook.

 University Fellowships & Grants

-The Asian Literatures, Cultures, and Media (ALCM) program and the MA in Asian studies (MAAS) nominates students to a variety of fellowships, including:
+The Asian Literatures, Cultures, and Media (ALCM) program and the MA in Asian Studies (MAAS) program nominates students to a variety of fellowships, including:

 - College of Liberal Arts Graduate Fellowship Program (CLAGF)